jburger/owasp-whats-new/README.md

 ## How this repo works
 This repo is tagged at different stages of development to help you see something go from completely vulnerable to being less completely vulnerable.

-The way I demonstrated this was to deploy v1.0 to a guest linux VM, and then attack this from a seperate VM, but you could totally just do all of that on your development machine if thats how you want to roll.
+The way I demonstrated this was to deploy tag v1.0 to a guest linux VM, and then attack this from a seperate VM, but you could totally just do all of that on your development machine if thats how you want to roll.

 I then just checked out at the various places that are represented by the version tags you'll read about below, in order to show the fixes and talk through the code changes